deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 "name": "namespaces/nim_llm_gpu_avg",
 ```

-6. A separate HPA definition is created for the two NVIDIA NIM types.
+6. A separate HPA definition is created for the two NVIDIA NIM.
 Within this definition, we specify the minimum and maximum number of replicas, the metric to monitor, and the target value for that metric.
-Below is the definition for the LLM NIM HPA and you can create the similar for the embedding NIM using nim_embedding_gpu_avg metric.
+Below is the definition for the LLM NIM HPA and you can create the similar for the NeMo Retriever Embedding NIM using `nim_embedding_gpu_avg` metric.

-NIM-LLM HPA file:
+LLM NIM HPA file:

 ```yaml
 apiVersion: autoscaling/v2
 kind: HorizontalPodAutoscaler